Programs

 This workshop covers the essential aspects of plying yarn, offering both scientific insights and artistic techniques.
 The session begins with an introduction to plying basics and grist, then explores the effects of ply twist on yarn characteristics.
 It examines various types of plied yarns, from under plied to overplied, and discusses common plying methods such as two-ply, center-pull ball plying, and chain plying.
 The outline also includes troubleshooting tips and best practices for achieving consistent results.
 Interspersed throughout are hands-on plying activities to reinforce learning.
 The presentation concludes with a Q&A session, allowing participants to ask Evie all their questions about plying yarn.
 This well-rounded exploration of the science and art behind plying yarn, has something for both beginners and experienced spinners to learn.

-Materials to have at hand: 3 Different yarns to observe (commercial or handspun), combed top, scotch tape, paper (cardstock is best), magnifying glass, pen/pencil, ruler
+3 Different yarns to observe (commercial or handspun), combed top, scotch tape, paper (cardstock is best), magnifying glass, pen/pencil, ruler

-April 8, 2026 - Program & Workshop
+April 8, 2026

 with Denise Kovnat

-May 13, 2026 - Posture program, Anatomy workshop
+May 13, 2026 - Upper and Lower Body Posture

 With andrea lui